 Advantages of Splines Keys

-Spline keys have several advantages in computer animation:
+Spline keys have several advantages,

 a) Smooth Interpolation: Splines can provide smooth interpolation between keyframes, which can be essential for creating natural-looking motion.